Funtiknub/openvpn-pqc-installer/README.md

 ## Security Notes

 - All cryptographic operations use OpenSSL 3.5+ with PQC algorithms.
 - Certificates and keys are stored in `/etc/openvpn/pqc-ca/`.
+Client configuration files are also copied to `/root/client/` for convenience.
 - Revoked clients are managed via a Certificate Revocation List (CRL).
 - The script does not enable compression by default (to avoid VORACLE attack).